OpenBankProject/TEuro/README.md

 Copyright (C) 2022 - 2023 TESOBE GmbH

+# Rationale
+Create a blockchain token who’s full and complete ownership graph is forever transparent and traceable to KYC’d legal persons or entities.

+# Properties

+* TCoins can only be transferred between addresses that have confirmed Know your Customer (KYC) information.
+* The KYC information of addresses are validated by certified institutions such as large banks or national ID schemes.
+* Each transaction records the KYC information (legal name) of both the from and to address at the time of the transaction
+* The number of TCoins is fixed
+* The value of a TCoin is variable

+# Code

 This module contains three packages that enable the full functionalities for the token.
 The packages are divided as follows: